aibor/virtrun/README.md

 By default, the most likely correct IO transport is chosen automatically.
 It can be set manually with the flag `-transport`.
 With x86 `pci` is usually the right now.
-With arm64 it is `mmio`. `isa` can be tried as a fallback, in case there is no output ("Error: run: guest did not print init return code").
+With arm64 it is `mmio`. `isa` can be tried as a fallback, in case there is no output ("Error: run: guest did not print init exit code").

 The Ubuntu kernels work out of the box and have all necessary features compiled in.